 For many gardeners, how to grow red peppers is a mystery.
 For most gardeners, what they get in their garden is the familiar green peppers, not the much sweeter and brighter red pepper.
 So what does it take to grow a red pepper?
 How hard is growing red bell peppers?
 Read on to find out.

 Time is the biggest factor in growing red bell peppers.
 Believe it or not, virtually all pepper plants are a red pepper plant.
 Much like a tomato plant, pepper plants have green immature fruit and red mature fruit.
-And, also just like a tomato, the mature fruit can also be yellow or orange.
+Also, just like a tomato, the mature fruit can be yellow or orange.
 A red pepper plant just needs time.
 How much time?
 It depends on the variety.
 Most varieties of red peppers need 100+ days to reach maturity.

 You can try artificially lengthening your season by starting seeds.
 First, try planting red pepper seeds indoors as early as possible.
 Give them plenty of light and love.
 This will give you a jump start on the season for growing red bell peppers.